maticnetwork/whitepaper/README.md

 PoS ([Proof-of-Stake](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQs#what-is-proof-of-stake)) based blockchains try to counter these limitations using a staking mechanism, but the blockchains that are able to achieve high throughput with PoS are able to do so at the cost of decentralization.
 These limitations are often a necessary condition for public blockchains to ensure security and decentralization where a block needs to be propagated through the network and validated by all the nodes to achieve finality.<br/>

-The Matic Network solves this problem by using a high throughput blockchain with consensus provided by a selected set of delegates, chosen for every checkpoint by a set of Stakers.
+The Matic Network solves this problem by using a high throughput blockchain with consensus provided by a selected set of Block Producers, chosen for every checkpoint by a set of Stakers.
 It then uses a Proof Of Stake layer to **validate the blocks and publish periodic proofs (merkle roots) of the blocks produced by the Block Producers to the Ethereum mainchain.
 This helps in achieving high level of decentralization while maintaining an extremely fast (< 2 seconds) block confirmation times.**

 ### Low Transaction Throughput {#ltt}

 Public blockchains have to maintain a certain amount of time lag between the production of adjacent blocks so as to ensure ample time for block propagation.
 Also, the block size needs to be small so as to ensure quick propagation of the block through the network.
 This entails that the number of transactions in a particular block need to be fairly limited.<br />

-The Matic Network solves this problem by using a **Delegate layer from its DPos system to produce the blocks.** Delegates enable the system to produce blocks at a very fast rate.
+The Matic Network solves this problem by using a **Block Producer layer to produce the blocks.** Block Producers enable the system to produce blocks at a very fast rate.
 The system ensures decentralization using PoS checkpoints which are pushed to the Mainchain (Ethereum serves as the mainchain for a start).**This enables The Matic Network to theoretically achieve up to $$2^{16}$$  transactions per second on a single side chain.**

 ### Scalability {#scalability}